 If the Director of Public Safety determines that the Event requires parking attendants and/or security, the Director of Public Safety will notify the primary contact designated on the Event Registration Form.
 External Groups must pay all costs associated with the provision of these services.
 For University-Affiliated Groups and Sponsored Groups, the Director of Public Safety will determine how any costs associated with parking attendants and/or security will be allocated, in his/her sole discretion.

-All Events must comply with all applicable laws, ordinances, rules, and regulations of any federal, state, or local government or administrative agency.
+All Events must comply with all applicable laws, ordinances, rules, and regulations of any federal, state, or local government or administrative agency, and no Event attendee should make, display or distribute any statement directed to incite or produce imminent violation of the law on any property leased, owned, or otherwise controlled by the University.
 Additionally, all Events must strictly comply with all applicable University policies and procedures, which may be reviewed at http://go.wlu.edu/policies.
 Such policies and procedures include, but are not limited to, the following:

 - Alcohol Service Guidelines

 - Computing Resources, Network and Email Use Policy